 The manufacturer of the drug is almost always the defendant in a drug liability claim since it is their responsibility to create a medication that’s safe to use.

-The pharmacy or pharmacy technician that issued you with the medication might have misinformed about the safety of the drug.
+The pharmacy or pharmacy technician that issued you with the medication might have been misinformed about the safety of the drug.
 In such cases, the pharmacy or pharmacy technician could be held liable.
 Liability may also fall upon a pharmacy or a pharmacy technician if they either provide you with the wrong dosage or mix up prescriptions.

 A hospital can also be named as one of the defendants in some drug injury claims.
 This usually happens if the hospital knowingly distributes dangerous medications to patients or does so for a financial kickback from the manufacturer of the drug.